Sound of Lies

 Sound of Lies is the fifth studio album by American rock band The Jayhawks.
 It peaked at number 112 on the Billboard 200.

-With the departure of Mark Olson, Gary Louris became the principal songwriter for Sound of Lies, with an occasional co-write with bassist Marc Perlman.
-New drummer Tim O'Reagan also contributed "Bottomless Cup".
+The album marked a stylistic shift from the band's alternative country roots.

+Background

+The Jayhawks' fourth studio album, Tomorrow the Green Grass released in 1995 to critical praise and feeble commercial success.
+Despite achieving a minor radio hit in Canada with their single Blue, the album and subsequent tour landed the band nearly $1 million in debt.
+Burnt out, Jayhawks co-founder Mark Olson decided to part ways with the band to pursue music with his wife Victoria Williams.
+With Olson gone, songwriting responsibilities and band leadership were left up to Gary Louris.
+Originally intending to start anew, under the name "Six Green Olives", Louris, bassist Marc Perlman, and keyboardist Karen Grotberg decided to retain the Jayhawks moniker.
+However, the band was keen to move on from their preestablished alternative country sound.

+In 1996, the band was writing material for a fifth album; all the while recruiting Golden Smog and Run Westy Run guitarist Kraig Johnson, multi-instrumentalist Jessy Greene of the Geraldine Fibbers, and drummer Tim O'Reagan, who toured with The Jayhawks the previous summer.
+Perlman co-wrote "Trouble" and "Dying on the Vine" with Louris, while O'Reagan sang lead vocals on his contribution, "Bottomless Cup".

+Olson's departure, Louris' on-going divorce, and record label politics all factoring together led the band to believe Sound of Lies would be their last album.

 Reception

 Sara Scribner of the Los Angeles Times felt that Sound of Lies was the work of the band "still reaching to discover what it is" in the wake of Mark Olson's departure, though noting that "despite battling emotions, muddled messages and elusive experimentation, this is still a brave album."
-David Browne of Entertainment Weekly wrote that while "the music can still have a breathtaking, across-the-great-divide sweep", the album as a whole "is caught between two worlds — it's a little bit wimpy country, a little bit wimpy rock & roll — and ends up lacking the power of either."
+David Browne of Entertainment Weekly wrote that while "the music can still have a breathtaking, across-the-great-divide sweep", the album as a whole "is caught between two worlds—it's a little bit wimpy country, a little bit wimpy rock & roll — and ends up lacking the power of either."
 Robert Christgau of The Village Voice assigned it a "dud" rating, indicating "a bad record whose details rarely merit further thought."

 In a retrospective review for AllMusic, critic Thom Owen called Sound of Lies "the band's most ambitious album to date" and felt that Louris' lyrics "have a naked, emotional honesty which would have been more affecting if the music echoed its sentiment, yet the record still has a subtle grace and power, proving that the Jayhawks remain a distinctive band without Olson."